 A PIC is the Participant Identification Code of the EC.
-In the Participant Portal you may easily search if your (or any other) institution has a PIC already.
+In the Funding & tender opportunities you may easily search if your (or any other) institution has a PIC already.
 If you do not have a PIC you need to register first and create an account (EU Log in, former called European Commission's main authentication service ECAS log in), see this link for detailed information.

-9) What kind of information and documents are needed for an SME registration in the Participant Portal?
+9) What kind of information and documents are needed for an SME registration in the Funding & tender opportunities?

 Please have documents ready showing your national registration, VAT registration, balance sheet, profit and loss accounts and staff head count.
 SMEs need to complete the so called SME self-assessment in order to show the SME status.

 Please find more details in these documents and links:

 b) SME definition (English) and SME User Guide (in 23 languages)

 An Overview can be found here as well:

 10) Is the registration process different or more complicated if I apply as a coordinator?